How to Grow Your Own Bell Peppers Outdoors

 Pruning: Do I Really Need to Prune my Pepper Plants?

 Some pepper growers like to “top” their pepper plants, meaning pruning off some of the stem tips, to encourage a lower-growing bushier plant.
-However, there isn’t always a significate benefit to doing so when it comes to yields.
+However, there isn’t always a significant benefit to doing so when it comes to yields.
 So, it’s up to you whether you want to prune your plants before they start flowering and fruiting.
 Just keep plants clean of yellow, damaged, or dead foliage and you’ll generally be good to grow!

 If plants get top-heavy you can stake them along the main stem for added support.